kevinlawler/NSDate-TimeAgo/README.md

 NSDate+TimeAgo currently supports the following languages: en, es

+If you know a language not listed here, please consider submitting a translation.

 ## Use

 1. Add the files to your project (including the localization files)